alecmestroni/cypress-aws-secrets-manager/README.md

 cy.task('updateSecret', secretValue)
 ```

-The `updateSecret` tasks allows you to update secrets stored in AWS Secrets Manager.
+The `updateSecret` task allows you to update secrets stored in AWS Secrets Manager.
 This function merges existing secrets with new values and updates the secret in AWS Secrets Manager.
-See results here

 **Features**